 However, Julian’s half-brother, Sean Lennon, was responsible for a number one hit on the Billboard Hot 100.
 In 1988 the teenage Sean Lennon was hanging out with Billy Joel and expressing to Joel his dismay over the state of the world.
 Sean then said to Joel, who was born in 1949, that he wished he had been born in the 1950’s because nothing happened then.
 Needless to say, Joel shot back at Lennon with all of the significant things that happened in the 1950’s.

 After Lennon left, Joel started writing down a list of every significant thing t hat happened in the 1950’s.
 By the end of the day he was composing his future number one song “We Didn’t Start the Fire”, which is famous for rattling off important parts of history and culture from the 1950’s and 1960’s.
-Reaching number one on, it was Joel’s third and final number one hit.
+Reaching number one on the Billboard Hot 100 for one week in September 1989, it was Joel’s third and final number one hit.
 His two were “It’s Still Rock and Roll to Me” (1980) and “Tell Her About It” (1983).

 The Rolling Stone article “Billy Joel Hits Number One with We Didn’t Start the Fire” explains how Sean Lennon inspired the number one song.